 All performance problems

 Install the latest build of Visual Assist, even if that build is outside of your software maintenance.
 If the build fixes your performance problem, you have the choice of reverting to the newest build you are qualified to run or renewing software maintenance and keeping the latest build.

-CPUs are excessively busy during initial parse of a solution
+CPUs are excessively busy during parse of a solution

 If CPUs are 100% busy while VA parsing messages appear in your status bar, run parser threads of Visual Assist with below-normal priority or limit the number of CPUs used by Visual Assist during parsing.
 Both settings require restart of your IDE.
-If you want to limit CPU use on-the-fly, restrict parsing to a single thread before opening a solution; you can change the setting without a restart of your IDE.
+If you want to limit CPU use without restarting your IDE, restrict parsing to a single thread before opening a solution.

 Features in Visual Assist are delayed after solution load